rsfutch77/everdell_ai/README.md

 - In the case of ties, the player with more events wins, if there is still a tie, then count resources
 - Re-shuffling an empty deck in training mode
 - AI deciding which person to give the fool to (currently just picks the next player)
+- Also the ai does not handle checking for if the opponent already has a fool and might give them 2 fools

 AI Limitiations
 ---------------